g-sherman/Qgis-Plugin-Builder/help/source/index.rst

 **Template**
   Choose which type of plugin you want to create.

+  There are currently three templates available:

+  * Tool button with dialog
+  * Tool button with dock widget
+  * Processing provider

 For the default template "Tool button with dialog" you get the following parameter fields: